 - Student's name

 - Address

-- Telephone Listing
+- Telephone listing

 - Electronic mail address

 - Photographs

 - Date and place of birth

-- Major Field of study
+- Major field of study

 - Dates of attendance

 - Grade level

-- Participation in officially recognized activities and weight and height of members of athletic teams
+- Participation in officially recognized activities

+- Weight and height of members of athletic teams

 - Degrees, honors, and awards received

 - The most recent educational agency or institution attended

-If you do not want TBC & GS to disclose directory information, without your prior written consent, you must fill out a FERPA Non-Release form in the Academic Records Office within 15 days of the first day of classes.
-This will be considered valid and will remain in effect until it is countermanded, in writing, as long as you are an eligible student.
-You may also fill out the FERPA Release form for other parties to have access to non-directory information.
+Students who do not want TBC & GS to disclose directory information, without prior written consent, must fill out a FERPA Non-Release form from the Academic Records Office within 15 days of the first day of classes.
+This will be considered valid and will remain in effect until it is countermanded, in writing, as long as the student is an eligible student.
+Students may also fill out the FERPA Release form from the Academic Records Office for other parties to have access to non-directory information.
+For more information, contact registrar@trinitybiblecollege.edu.

-Annual Notification: Students are notified annually of their FERPA rights via catalogs, email, orientation, student handbooks and other appropriate communication mediums at Trinity Bible College and Graduate School.
+Annual Notification: Students are notified annually of their FERPA rights via catalogs, email, orientation, student handbooks, and other appropriate communication mediums at Trinity Bible College and Graduate School.